Home

 definition of balance, work life balance

-1. I started paying closer attention to what I wanted, and less attention to what other people wanted from me.
-Writing in my journal every day helped me hear and see what my own definition of balance for success was.
+1. I started paying closer attention to what I wanted, and less attention to what other people wanted from me and for me.
+Writing in my journal every day has helped me understand, know and reveal my own success formula and definition of balance.

 5. Surround myself with the people, ideas, shows, books and insights that feel good to ME.
 I've come to trust what I like and I allow it, with no apologizes.